TomosRich/PLIF-Processing/paper.md

 # Statement of need

 The uses of experimental concentration measurements in a fluid flow are extensive.
 Being able to acquire accurate experimental data has proven useful in the study of urban flows (Lim2022)(Karra2017), and in the study of turbulent jets (Milton-McGurk2020).
-PLIF measurements have also been taken across various forms of roughness (ref), and within boundary layers (ref).
+PLIF measurements have also been taken across various forms of roughness (Djenidi2008), and within boundary layers (ref).
 When attempting to map dispersion in an entire flow it is valuable to capture dispersive data in entire planes.

 ![A diagram of a PLIF experimental setup. \label{diagramexpl}](PLIF_diagram.png)